redhat-developer/vscode-quarkus/README.md

 * `quarkus.tools.validation.unknown.severity` : Validation severity for unknown properties for Quarkus/MicroProfile `*.properties` files.
 Default is `warning`.
 * `quarkus.tools.validation.unknown.excluded` : Array of properties to ignore for unknown Quarkus properties validation.
 Patterns can be used ('*' = any string, '?' = any character).
 Default is `["*/mp-rest/providers/*/priority", "mp.openapi.schema.*"]`.

-Since 1.3.0:
 * `quarkus.tools.codeLens.urlCodeLensEnabled` : Enable/disable the URL code lenses for REST services.
 Default is`true`.
 * `quarkus.tools.starter.showExtensionDescriptions`: Determines whether to show the Quarkus extension descriptions when selecting Quarkus extensions.
 Default is `true`.
 * `quarkus.tools.validation.value.severity`: Validation severity for property values for Quarkus/MicroProfile `*.properties` files.
 Default is `error`.

+Since 1.6.0:
+* `quarkus.tools.propertiesLanguageMismatch` : Action performed when detected Quarkus properties have an incorrect language.
+Default is `forceQuarkus`.

 ### **Note for MicroProfile Rest Client properties**:

 Due to [this issue](https://github.com/redhat-developer/quarkus-ls/issues/203), the MP Rest property: `<mp-rest-client-class>/mp-rest/providers/<mp-rest-provider-class>/priority` reports an unknown error.

 To avoid having this error, you must configure the following in `settings.json`: